mfernest/SEBC/installation/install.md

 * If you are interested to learn about automating installs:
     * Fork/clone [Justin Hayes' auto-deploy project](https://github.com/justinhayes/cm_api/tree/master/python/examples/auto-deploy)
-* No submissions are needed; you can research this repository as you wish.
+* No submissions are needed; you can browse this repository as you wish.

 ---
 <div style="page-break-after: always;"></div>